cisagov/ScubaGear/baselines/sharepoint.md

 ### Policies
 #### MS.SHAREPOINT.1.1v1
-External sharing SHOULD be limited to Existing Guests or a more restrictive setting.
+External sharing SHOULD be limited to Existing Guests or the more restrictive setting, Only People in your Organization.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023
 - _Note:_ Same implementation in MS.ONEDRIVE.1.1v1